- Written by Super User Super User

 - You may not promote commercial entities or engage in commercial activity in our commenting or discussion forums.

 MRU Logo Use

 In compliance with the Alberta Human Rights Act, MRU’s policies on human rights and special needs, and standards set by the World Wide Web Consortium all web sites and electronic publications will strive to be accessible to people with disabilities.

 The entire contents of all unofficial web sites are Copyrighted as a collective work under the Canadian and other Copyright and intellectual laws.
 The content created by SCS students, staff or faculty, and posted on any unofficial web site, is the intellectual property of the author.
 This includes articles, audio and video productions, illustrations and photographs, portfolio pages and any web-based files or products created for SCS course curriculum or projects.
 Any redistribution, retransmission or publication of such material is prohibited without the express written consent of the Copyright owner.
 The SCS reserves the right to edit or remove any content in violation with this policy.

 In the event that there is concern regarding compliance with this policy, the page(s) in question will be removed from the web site, while a committee comprised of faculty and staff, decides whether or not to permanently remove the page(s).
 The committee will adjudicate the matter within one week of removal during which time a notice will be placed on the site.

 Linking & Contact Information

 Unofficial web pages may not link to any illegal material.
-Any links to other sites should be operational, kept to a minimum, and must open outside the FCS web site.
+Any links to other sites should be operational, kept to a minimum, and must open outside the SCS web site.
 It is also advisable to get permission from the web master of the site you wish to link to.
 Every web page must include contact information for the person who manages the content.
-Students, staff and faculty may link to other related web sites, but the FCS is not responsible for the content and reserves the right to remove any page or link in violation of this policy.
+Students, staff and faculty may link to other related web sites, but the SCS is not responsible for the content and reserves the right to remove any page or link in violation of this policy.